We offer the following clinics:

 Daventry and South Northants Community Skin Cancer Service

-Dr Matthew Davies runs this clinic from our Monksfield Surgery, usually on a Wednesday morning.
+Dr Ono Esan runs this clinic from our Monksfield Surgery, usually on a Wednesday or Friday morning.

 When your GP has diagnosed a skin problem that they believe should be referred to the Community Skin Cancer Service, they will discuss this with you and agree with you to make a referral.
-You will be given a booking reference, which you need to give Dr Davies’ Secretary when you contact us to make your appointment.
+You will be given a booking reference, which you need to give our GP Assistant, Laura Gale, when you contact us to make your appointment.

-The Secretary will ask Dr Davies to review your referral letter from your own GP (which will arrive electronically) for an initial assessment.
+Laura will ask Dr Esan to review your referral letter from your own GP (which will arrive electronically) for an initial assessment.
 You will then receive written confirmation of your appointment, together with appropriate patient information that you may find useful.

 The practice nurses provide a cervical cancer screening service.
 See national guidelines.